bigexchange/aws-cloudformation-templates/bigid/solutions/CloudNativeScanner/README.md

 This is the hierachical object that is required to spin up the following resources which are the ECS Scanner Task Definitions / ECS Scanner Services.

 ##### Scanner Task Definition

+This Task Definition is responsible for the configuration of the Scanner, this sets all of the container environment variables, and is responsible for the amount of replicas of scanners.

+##### BigID Scanner

+Scanner Pod that is scaled out from the Task Definition

+##### BigID Ner

+Sidecar container in tandem with scanner pod that utilizes NER